cortesi/ruskel/README.md

 single-page representation of a crate's public API with all implementation omitted, while still rendering syntactically correct Rust.

-Ruskel has two main aims:
+Ruskel has two main uses:

-- Providing quick access to Rust documentation from the command line.
+- To provide quick access to Rust documentation from the command line.
-- Exporting the full public API of a crate as a single file to pass to LLMs and other tools.
+- To export the full public API of a crate as a single file to pass to LLMs and other tools.

 ## Features